-There will be three midterm exams for this course, tentatively scheduled for April 27, May 18, and June 8.
-Make-up midterms will not be given, but your final exam score can be used to substitute for your lowest midterm score.
+There will be four midterm exams for this course.
+Our first midterm exam will be given Friday, October 12.
+The dates for subsequent midterms will be given at least one week in advance.
+Make-up midterms will not be given, but your final exam score can be used to substitute for up to two midterm scores.